Alex4AI/LANL-Earthquake-Prediction/README.md

 # LANL-Earthquake-Prediction

+## Time series forecasting project

 This project deals with a Kaggle competition : https://www.kaggle.com/c/LANL-Earthquake-Prediction

-In this repository, you can find three notebooks :
+In this repository, you can find two notebooks :
 - Exploratory data analysis (EDA)
-- Machine learning model engineering
+- Deep learning model
-- Final model